yuburoll/ANSIC/README.md

 Holding the key triggers front legend.

-There are two layers - Symbol, Fn - which can be noticed by the color legends. ◇ Means Transparent; which uses base keymap.
+There are three layers - Symbol, Fn, Mouse - which can be noticed by the color legends. ◇ Means Transparent; which uses base keymap.

 ## Build Guides